 - From up-close as it flows over the land and/or into the ocean.
 Conditions permitting, your options are:

 - From a distance, e.g. with:

 1: Hiking to the Lava: Guided Tours and DIY (when possible)

-Hiking to the lava is the best way to get close.
-Sometimes however lava hikes are not possible because there either is no lava flowing on the surface or because access to the lava is too dangerous.
+Hiking to the lava is the best way to get up close.
+Sometimes, however, lava hikes are not possible because either there either is no lava flowing on the surface, or access to the site of the eruption is too dangerous or crosses private lands.